techidaily/site-some-techniques/source/_posts/top-4-essential-criteria-for-selecting-the-perfect-password-manager.md

 ![Item types in Proton Pass.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/07/proton-pass-types.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/bXmwwSmYqq4?si=Bb-eJfLnlpeeClyt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Another interesting feature to keep an eye on are passkeys, a form of passwordless access.
 These are a new but potentially revolutionary evolution of passwords.
 They likely won’t completely replace their forebears and currently can only be used with a handful of services.
 However, they’re a cool bit of tech and if you’re interested in using them you may want to choose a service that supports them, like Dashlane or Proton Pass.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/yr0yS_Ywrjs?si=QxzYiX1KmUaExmlo&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ##  4\.
 User Friendliness